graphcore/poptorch/docs/user_guide/overview.rst

 The ``POPTORCH_LOG_LEVEL`` environment variable can be used to set the logging level:

 .. code-block:: bash

   export POPTORCH_LOG_LEVEL=DEBUG

 IPU Model
 ---------

-By default PopTorch will try to attach to a physical IPU, if instead you want to use the model, you can do so by setting ``POPTORCH_IPU_MODEL`` to ``1``:
+By default PopTorch will try to attach to a physical IPU.
+If instead you want to use the model, you can do so by setting ``POPTORCH_IPU_MODEL`` to ``1``:

 .. code-block:: bash

   export POPTORCH_IPU_MODEL=1

+Please see the `Poplar and PopLibs User Guide <https://docs.graphcore.ai/projects/poplar-user-guide>`_ for the limitations of the IPU Model.

 Wait for an IPU to become available
 -----------------------------------

 By default if you try to attach to an IPU but all the IPUs in the system are already in use, an exception will be raised.
 If you would rather wait for an IPU to become available, you can do so by setting ``POPTORCH_WAIT_FOR_IPU`` to ``1``.

 .. code-block:: bash

   export POPTORCH_WAIT_FOR_IPU=1